Hassan-Ahmadi/Hassan-Ahmadi/README.md

 ## Hi there 👋 I am Hassan Ahmadi

 ### Python Developer

+I am a Python Developer with expertise in backend and IoT development, leveraging Django, FastAPI, and other cutting-edge technologies.
+Armed with a BSc in Computer Hardware Engineering, I excel in delivering top-notch products, whether working independently or in teams.
+My robust problem-solving skills drive me to create innovative solutions, and I am enthusiastic about pushing the boundaries of technology as a Python Developer.

 <!--
 **Hassan-Ahmadi/Hassan-Ahmadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.